lazskr/AcademicToolkit/README.md

 # How to execute and run the Academic Toolkit?
 In the terminal, simply input: python toolkit.py

-# Motivation behind this project?
+# Motivation behind this project:
 * Initial motivation was to automate the removal of intext references from text to obtain a pure word count immediately (for reports and assignments)
 * I decided that there were additional features that I wanted to use when I was writing academic reports or university assessments
 * The first feature that I want to add was to automate the process of producing references for any source (in Harvard style with The University of Adelaide's guidelines)